 • Each month, I select a vegetarian, or vegan cookbook for us to cook from together (feel free to send me suggestions!).

-• Once a week, I post about recipes that I’ve tried from the cookbook, and share links to your blog posts, tweets and photos of the recipes you tried.
+• Once a week, or so, I post about recipes that I’ve tried from the cookbook, and share links to your blog posts, tweets and photos of the recipes you tried.

 • You can share your experience VegCooking by: